caltechlibrary/newt/newt-presentation.md

 # The experiment

-- Web applications for Libraries, Archives and Museums
+Web applications for Libraries, Archives and Museums

-  1. using a scale small approach
+1. using a scale small approach (limit the moving parts)
-  2. largely from off the shelf parts
+2. largely from off the shelf parts (avoid writing more code)
-  3. composition through configuration
+3. system composition through configuration

 # Three abstractions, three cognative shifts

+- A JSON source for managing data => [Postgres](https://postgresql.org) + [PostgREST](https://postgrest.org)
 - A Template engine => [Pandoc](https://pandoc.org)
-- A JSON source to manage data => [Postgres](https://postgresql.org) + [PostgREST](https://postgrest.org)
 - A data router, form validator => [Newt](https://github.com/caltechlibrary/newt/)

-- Use templates to generate HTML (Pandoc)
 - Model data in SQL (Postgres) get JSON API (PostgREST)
+- Use templates to transform JSON to HTML (Pandoc)
 - Orchestrate our microservice conversation with YAML (Newt)

-# A microservice conversation

-1. web browser => Newt
-2. Newt => Postgres+PostgREST
-3. Newt => Pandoc
-4. Newt => web browser

 # Why model data with SQL?